fanoframework/fanoframework.github.io/security/csrf-protection/index.md

     TCsrfMiddlewareFactory.create(config.getString('secretKey'))
 );
 ```
+where `config` is instance of `IAppConfiguration`.
+Read [Configuration](/configuration) for more information on how
+to work with application configuration.

-## Register dispatcher with support middleware
+## Register dispatcher with middleware and session support

-We need to use dispatcher class which support middlewares and sessions.
+We need to use dispatcher class which support middlewares and sessions, i.e `TSessionDispatcher`.

 ```
 container.add(